Taxis by country: Oman

 Taxicabs in Oman are usually with orange panels and mostly Toyota or Nissan models.
 The number plate is red and starts with K, KA, KB (for saloons) and KK (for vans).
 They do not have any meters installed.
 The fare is generally decided by bargaining with the driver, though most commuters have a good idea of what can be considered a reasonable price.

 The rider may choose to have the taxi "shared", or "engaged."
 In an engaged taxi, the driver will not take any more passengers (as opposed to a shared taxi).
 Usually, drivers charge much more to have the taxi engaged, sometimes as much as eight to ten times the price of a shared taxi.
 In a shared taxi, the driver will usually get more people who need to go along the same way.
 Due to low costs of fuel and fairly high purchasing power parity in Oman, taxicabs are extremely cheap when compared to other parts of the world, even in the engaged mode.

 A variation of the shared taxi also exists.
 These are usually 12-seater Toyota vans.
-These taxis ply along a fixed route, stopping mostly at bus stops to pick up and drop off passengers.
+These taxis follow a fixed route, stopping mostly at bus stops to pick up and drop off passengers.
 Passengers usually get into the taxi that is headed towards their destination.
 To attract more passengers, taxis stick to highways and main roads.
 If one wishes to go towards a place, not along the main road, it is generally more economical to use a shared van to commute between two bus stops and then switch over to another taxi headed for the destination, as opposed to taking the regular taxi to commute between the two places.